Explicit Estimators for Loss Tomography: Estimator Evaluation

 \subsection{Other Estimators}

-Apart from the estimators in (\ref{approximateestimator}), there are still a large number of composite likelihood estimators for loss tomography.
-For instance, we proposed a number of estimators in \cite{Zhu11a} that divide the descendants of a node into groups and consider a group as a virtual descendant of the node.
-If $d_k$ is divided into two groups, we can divide $Y_k$ into two groups accordingly and let $k_1$ and $k_2$ denote the two virtual descendants.
-Then, as (\ref{paired likelihood}) we can have $n_{k1}(1)$ and $n_{k2}(1)$ as the confirmed arrivals at the two virtual nodes $k_1$ and $k_2$.
+Apart from the estimators presented in (\ref{approximateestimator}) and (\ref{local estimator1}), there are still a large number of composite likelihood estimators for loss tomography.
+For instance, we proposed a number of estimators in \cite{Zhu11a} that divide the children of a node into a number of groups and consider a group as a virtual child of the node.
+Then, using the number of probes observed by the receivers attached to each group as the statistic for the group, we can reduce the number of children attached to a node to a small number of virtual children.
+If the number of virtual children is less than 6, we can have an explicit estimator.
+For instance, if $d_k$ is divided into two groups called $k_1$ and $k_2$, respectively.
+We have $n_{k}(d_{k_1})$ and $n_{k}(d_{k_2})$ as the confirmed arrivals at node $k$ from the observations of $R(k_1)$ and $R(k_2)$.
 Then, we have a composite likelihood estimator as